Say Cheese! 12 Terrible Photos of Bestselling Authors

 I understand Ms. Rand is a woman celebrated for possessing a great inner beauty (due to her many humanitarian efforts), but please-- send this one back, it's under-cooked.
 Her smile says, I'm just a homely gal from the typing pool looking to fit in, but her eyes scream, Say the word and I'll drop this frock and drain you dry behind the dumpster in the parking lot.
 Then I'll eat your soul and loot your corpse.
 In the old days, they had a polite way of referring to a woman of her facial aesthetics: handsome.
 But that doesn't mean they didn't know crazy-eyes when they saw them.

 Shel Silverstein is a repeat offender, which made it hard to choose just one, but in the end I decided to go with a classic.
 If you were the author of such beloved children's books as The Giving Tree and Where The Sidewalk Ends, why would you put a giant photo of yourself on the back cover that makes it look like you're an ogre who eats children?
 Or one that makes you look like the father of the banjo player from Deliverance?
 Or one with your shoes off and your legs spread like a sex offender?
 Or one that looks like you're showing us where you buried the body?
-And why would you take a picture that makes it look like you and Dustin Hoffman are a bear/cub combo that met in a 1970s New York City leather bar?
 Are you actively trying to be creepy?

 It's okay, Clive, we understand.
 We all make mistakes.
 You were young and naive.
 So when your publisher said, we think you should cut your hair like Richard Dean Anderson before you take your author photos, you figured they knew best, that MacGyver would never go off the air, and that his haircut would become timeless, like the Caesar or the Aniston.
 Lesson learned.
 It's not like you'd go on to use a photo of yourself looking like Clark Gable ON THE COVER of one of your books.
 That would just be silly.